General Atomics MQ-1 Predator: Deployment methodology

 The improvements in the MQ-1B production version include an ARC-210 radio, an APX-100 IFF/SIF with mode 4, a glycol-weeping "wet wings" de-icing system, upgraded turbo-charged engine, fuel injection, longer wings, dual alternators as well as other improvements.

 On 18 May 2006, the Federal Aviation Administration (FAA) issued a certificate of authorization which will allow the M/RQ-1 and M/RQ-9 aircraft to be used within U.S. civilian airspace to search for survivors of disasters.
 Requests had been made in 2005 for the aircraft to be used in search and rescue operations following Hurricane Katrina, but because there was no FAA authorization in place at the time, the assets were not used.
 The Predator's infrared camera with digitally enhanced zoom has the capability of identifying the infrared signature of a human body from an altitude of 3 km (10,000 ft), making the aircraft an ideal search and rescue tool.

-The longest declassified Predator flight as of 2011 lasted for 40 hours, 5 minutes.
+The longest declassified Predator flight as of 2011 lasted for 40 hours and 5 minutes.
 The total flight time reached 1 million hours in April 2010, according to General Atomics Aeronautical Systems Inc.